 Come on, T.J., don’t you know that football is fun?
 So is the celebrity and wholly subsidized eight-figure annuity that comes with owning an NFL football team.
 And of course Jimmy knows your name.
 He owns you now.
 It’s understood that this might all seem strange after Randy Lerner, but you should know that it’s Lerner who’s the anomaly here.

 So about “all the things Haslam has done.”
-Tropical vacations?
-Mansions in three states? $5,000-per-hour prostitutes?* Or is it that he happened to be born to a father who decided to pass up a life of football coaching to get into the petroleum business just as the federal highway system exploded along with systems to exploit the scarce natural resource?
+Isn’t it just that he happened to be born to a father who decided to pass up a life of football coaching to get into the petroleum business just as the federal highway system exploded along with systems to exploit the scarce natural resource?
 By 1973, before Jimmy turned 20, his father already owned 50 gas stations with annual revenues of $30 million (about $150 million in today’s dollars).

 Anyway, he didn’t cure any disease, he didn’t come up with any especially useful idea, and he didn’t even save a kitten from a tree.

-The truth is, T.J., that whatever problems you might have in pass coverage, what you’ve made of what you were born with is probably a million times more impressive than what Jimmy has.
+The truth is of course that whatever problems Ward might have in pass coverage, what he’s made of what he was born with is probably a million times more impressive than what Jimmy has.
 So big up yourself, baller.
 Jimmy’s the one who should be amazed by you.

 *Just a guess.**